cagrik-b/DSA210-Project/README.md

 ## 5. Data Sources ##

-*Note: 2024 data will be used, since it is the only common and most recent year for all data*
+*Note: 2024 data will be used, since it is the only common and most recent year for all data* *Note: All data can be seen in the repository*

 **Primary (Dependent) Variable**